 |Kafka on the Shore||Week 16|

-In order to best support our students, Murakami & Magical Realism is only offered once a year.
+In order to best support our students, Murakami & Magical Realism is only offered LIVE once a year.
 We strongly encourage you to join our waiting list to be notified when registration opens so that you don't miss out on the brief enrollment period.
-When you join, you'll also receive A Haruki Murakami Reading Guide and will be the first to find out about all new courses in Book Oblivion Academy.
+This course is currently only available as a self-paced option, and students choosing this option will have lifetime access if they wish to work through material with a cohort in the future.